 Step 4 – Personal Inventory – As Part of Drug and Alcohol Recovery

 While taking self-inventory is a crucial part of the recovery process, it is important to understand that this is not the end-all-be-all of addiction recovery.
 Instead, step 4 – personal inventory – is just one aspect of a more holistic approach to treating addiction and just part of the process.
 Taking a fearless moral inventory of yourself helps you get at the root of the issue.
 It is not about fixing everything all at once.
 Instead, taking self-inventory helps you realize that you can’t change the past – but you can equip and strengthen yourself for the future.
 “For years, I had wanted desperately to do something about my drinking.
 This, I knew, was impossible.
 But the 4th step taught me that I could do something about the cause of my drinking.
 By trying to do something about myself, I found that I did not need to drink.” ~ Richard S., writing for the A.A.
 Grapevine in 1945 Richard may have written these words three quarters of a century ago, but the truth remains the same: taking self inventory is a crucial part of the entire drug and alcohol recovery process.
-If you still have questions about what personal inventory in addiction recovery looks like, or would like a free addiction assessment, feel free to contact us today.
+If you still have questions about what personal inventory in addiction recovery looks like, or would like an addiction assessment, feel free to contact us today.